cortneynxchow/DH-150-Winter/Assignment 01- README.md

 <img width="1206" alt="Screen Shot 2020-01-14 at 5 43 15 AM" src="https://user-images.githubusercontent.com/59623113/72349235-f7df0480-3690-11ea-870e-14b7926d7ffc.png">

 The website is created for a local pizza company named Wise Guys Pies.
 This website includes photos, menus, specials, their location, and other interactive activities like surveys.
-My motivation for using Wise Guys Pies was to examine how a local restruant can interact and appeal to the demands of its customers through their website.
-Because my project includes working with Westwood's local restaurants for students, evaluating this website will help me identify how to market food to a specific demographic such as creating promotional deals for students.As this will relate back to my project, I wanted to examine Wise Guys Pies for its design, accessibilty, and customer service.
+My motivation for using Wise Guys Pies was to examine how a local restaurant can interact and appeal to the demands of its customers through their website.
+Because my project includes working with Westwood's local restaurants for students, evaluating this website will help me identify how to market food to a specific demographic such as creating promotional deals for students.
+As this will relate back to my project, I wanted to examine Wise Guys Pies for its design, accessibility, and customer service.
 My initial evaluation of this website was that the design was old fashioned, unorganized, and unappealing to users.
 There are also major aspects missing such as an "About Page," " Search Bar," and design consistency between different web pages.
 ______________________________________________________________________________________________________________________________

 # Heuristic Evaluation

 **1: Visibility of System Status**

  a) Feedback that users can give regarding the website is signing into their online guest book and leaving comments.
-However, there is only one comment in the book and lacks visibilty to other users.
+However, there is only one comment in the book and lacks visibility to other users.
 This is also located in the "Extras/Specials" tab rather than a "Help" or "About" page.
 Because of this placement, it can make it difficult for a user to leave a comment as it is not located in a more sensible part of the website.

  <img width="284" alt="Screen Shot 2020-01-14 at 5 43 48 AM" src="https://user-images.githubusercontent.com/59623113/72349508-7e93e180-3691-11ea-8ea2-dfb75fce8655.png">

 b) Feedback also occurs by contacting them through the website if you leave your email, name, and message.
 This is easy to access with users as it is found on the home page.
-However, there is no guarentee of response as there is no time frame given for the system to get back to the user.
+However, there is no guarantee of response as there is no time frame given for the system to get back to the user.

 <img width="305" alt="Screen Shot 2020-01-14 at 12 48 26 AM" src="https://user-images.githubusercontent.com/59623113/72349241-fad9f500-3690-11ea-86ea-9713487df11f.png">